WilloWispGames/Torque3D/README.md

 This is a base template used by Will o' Wisp Games when creating new projects.
 This branch will continually be updated with changes/additions used in our projects.
 Updates to this branch may modify existing engine files.

-All updates here should be compatible with all future gamebuilds and default to disabled with a 'toggle' if necessary.
+Updates here should be compatible with all future gamebuilds and default to disabled with a 'toggle' if necessary.
 Obviously some files will need to be updated directly and changes will simply apply to all future projects( i.e. expanding collision struct ).

 # Torque 3D